 Google Keep is a note-taking app.
 It is an application that helps users organize their thoughts.
 Users can safely keep their ideas, order information collected from here and there, and convert this information into one robust store of knowledge.
 The app has the capability of making users productive by helping them create checklists, adding reminders, and organizing lives.

 There are various ways one can use Google Keep.
 As a result, the app has the potential to help users in numerous ways.

 Getting started with Google Keep describes how to start using Google Keep on your computer if you are using Internet Explorer, Google Chrome, or Mozilla Firefox as your browsers.

-For those who are convinced that they need a note taking app and want to know the ways they can use Google Keep should go to Getting Straight to the Point
+Those who are convinced that they need a note-taking app and want to know the ways they can use Google Keep should go to Getting Straight to the Point

 One needs a Google account to get started.
-Here are the instructions to get started.
+Here are the instructions.

 Using Google Keep as a Chrome Extension

 Google Keep is easy to use if you are using Chrome as your browser.
 On your computer, download the Google Keep Chrome Extension from the chrome web store.

 Here is what it looks like in your browser window.